The component sizes of a critical random graph with given degree sequence: Formulation of the main results in the finite third moment setting

+with respect to the $l_{\searrow}^2$ topology. \end{theoreme} We shall observe that Theorem~\ref{keytheorr} is a direct corollary of a simpler result, namely Theorem~\ref{thetheoaldsboooo}; see the remark after its statement.

-\begin{remark} \rm Suppose $\nu_2 = 1$, \emph{i.e.}, $D \equiv 2$.
+\begin{remark} Suppose $\nu_2 = 1$, that is, $D \equiv2$.
 Then the components of $\mathcal{G}_n$ are cycles.
-It is well-known that the distribution of cycle lengths is given by the Ewens’s sampling formula ESF(1/2), and thus the size of the largest component divided by $n$ converges in distribution to a non-degenerate distribution on $[0,1]$ (see \cite[Lemma 5.7]{MR2032426}).
-This is also the case for the $k$-th largest component, where $k$ is a fixed positive integer.
-That is why the assumption $\nu_2 < 1$ made in (\ref{revivalprepaa}) is crucial in our setting. \end{remark}
+It is well known that the distribution of\vadjust{\goodbreak} cycle lengths is given by the Ewens's sampling formula ESF$(1/2)$, and thus the size of the largest component divided by $n$ converges in distribution to a nondegenerate distribution on $[0,1]$; see \cite {MR2032426}, Lemma~5.7.
+This is also the case for the $k$th largest component, where $k$ is a fixed positive integer.
+That is why the assumption $\nu_2 < 1$ made in (\ref{revivalprepaa}) is crucial. \end{remark}

 Note that in our setting,